 Explanation: Some cash-back cards are geared mainly toward business travelers and those who fly a lot.
 But you don’t have to be a frequent flyer to take full advantage of this card’s perks because it has a generous, industry-leading cash-back offer in a category where everyone spends money – food.

-With the Blue Cash Preferred® Card from American Express, you get a whopping 6 percent cash back at U.S. grocery stores on up to $6,000 in purchases each year (then 1 percent).
+With the Blue Cash Preferred® Card from American Express, you get a whopping 6 percent cash back at U.S. supermarkets on up to $6,000 in purchases each year (then 1 percent).
 And we all have to eat, right?
 In fact, the average U.S. household family of four spends roughly $9,600 a year, or about $800 a month, on groceries.

-So by using this card each time you hit the grocery store, you’ll earn cold, hard dollars just for doing spending you were going to do anyway.
+So by using this card each time you hit the supermarket, you’ll earn cold, hard dollars just for doing spending you were going to do anyway.

 Reach the $6,000 spending cap on groceries alone, and as an Blue Cash Preferred® Card from American Express cardholder, you’ll be rewarded with a cool $360.
 Terms apply.
 See Rates and Fees

 You also earn a healthy 3 percent on your U.S. gas station purchases and at select U.S. department stores, making the times you fill up at the pump or buy new work clothes far less painful.
 All other spending – including your supermarket purchases in excess of $6,000 – nets you 1 percent cash back.

-If you just can't see offsetting the $95 annual fee but are looking for bonus rewards at grocery stores, you might consider the Blue Cash Everyday® Card from American Express.
+If you just can't see offsetting the $95 annual fee (waived the first year) but are looking for bonus rewards at supermarkets, you might consider the Blue Cash Everyday® Card from American Express.
 The reward levels are slightly lower (3 percent at supermarkets (on up to $6,000 in purchases annually), 2 percent at U.S. gas stations and select U.S. department stores and 1 percent on other purchases), but you don't have to worry about paying an annual fee.
+Terms apply.

 Read the full cardratings.com review of Blue Cash Preferred® Card from American Express